data-catering/data-caterer-docs/docs/docs/guide/data-source/http/http.md

 If you want to validate data from an HTTP source, [follow the validation documentation found here to help guide you](../../../validation.md).

-Check out the full example under `AdvancedHttpPlanRun` in the example repo.
+Check out the full example under `HttpPlanRun` in the example repo.